 - Use a scale!
 The French baking tradition is an exacting art; proper tools will ensure perfect results every time.

 Step 2: Macaraonage!
 Pour your sifted dry ingredient mixture into the bowl with the meringue and slowly fold the two together.
-The batter should be thin, drippy, and slide easily off of the spatula.
+The batter should be thin, drippy, and slide easily off of the rubber spatula.
 Overmixed macaron batter is impossible to salvage, so don’t fuss with it too much.

 Step 3: Pipe the batter & rest.
 Transfer the batter to a piping bag and pipe it into circle shapes on the parchment-lined baking sheet, leaving space in between each.
 Tap the baking sheet a few times to pop any air bubbles or use a toothpick.
 Allow the shells to set for about 30 minutes or until they feel dry to the touch.